 compliant.
 Read more here.

-The data is by default on US Google servers, but we can also host them on a EU Google server, just let us know.
+The data is by default on US Google servers, but we can also host them on a EU Google server, please reach out to our team for help.

 Passwords and cookies